National Museum Of Singapore: Ultimate Guide Of Things To See & Do For The Best Time At The Galleries

 Follow us on Instagram, Facebook and Telegram for the latest updates.

 Singapore’s oldest museum – National Museum of Singapore is THE places to be for any tourist, visitor, local who want to learn more about Singapore’s past.
-The museum gives visitors a peek into Singapore centuries ago from the 1300s to the present day.
-There are seven permanent exhibition galleries that provide an interesting narrative of the Singapore story, told through historical artefacts and accounts.
+The museum allows visitors to explore Singapore centuries ago from the 1300s to the present day.

 National Museum Of Singapore: Architectural Gem